zkoss/zk-mvvm-book/viewmodel/README.md

 }
 ```

-* We'll describe above annotation in detail at [ZK Developer's Reference/MVVM/ViewModel/Notification]()
+* We'll describe above annotation in detail at [ViewModel/Notification](/viewmodel/notification.html)
-## link not finished yet!!!

 # Reference a ViewModel in a ZUL
 We can bind ZK UI component to a ViewModel by setting its **viewModel** attribute, and that component becomes the **Root View Component** for the ViewModel.
 All child components of this Root View Component can access the same ViewModel and its properties.
 To bind a ViewModel, we have to apply a composer called **org.zkoss.bind.BindComposer**, it will create a binder for the ViewModel and instantiate the ViewModel's class.
 Using ZK Bind annotations then we set **viewModel** attribute with the ViewModel's id in `@id` and the ViewModel's full-qualified class name in `@init` .
 The id is used to reference ViewModel's properties, e.g. vm.name, whilst the full-qualified class name is used to instantiate the ViewModel object itself.
-We'll explain ZK Bind annotation syntax in detail at subsections of [ZK Developer's Reference/MVVM/DataBinding]().
+We'll explain ZK Bind annotation syntax in detail at subsections of [Data Binding](/data_binding/README.html).
-##link not finished yet!

 ```xml
 <window apply="org.zkoss.bind.BindComposer" viewModel="@id('vm') @init('foo.MyViewModel')">